 Before taking any kind of action, get a 360-look at their life, starting from their schedule.
 Is there a day or two (or seven?) that’s jam-packed that leaves them without gas?
 Have they let go of activities they enjoy in favor of activities they “should” do?
 Or maybe they advanced to a new level of a sport or hobby, substituting pressure where they once had free play.
 Has there been a major change in their energy and behavior or has it been gradual?

 As you do this, check in with their coaches, teachers and mentors.
 The more information you can gather, the more likely you are to find the root cause(s) and create a fitting solution.
+For help, check out our guide to the overscheduled child.

 If part of burnout stems from a mismatch between a child’s values and their environment, they have to be a central part of the solution.
 Whatever approach(es) you take, think about the kid you have and how you can support them.
 On the one hand, think about the things they love: arts, athletics, nature, hanging out with friends.
 On the other hand, consider their temperament: are they more of an introvert or an extrovert?
 Do they thrive in small or large groups, or one-on-one?

 Part of developing a growth mindset requires helping your child to inch out of their comfort zone: A big fish in a small pond might benefit from learning to swim in a lake; but you wouldn’t want to put a freshwater fish into the ocean.
+Try this list of growth mindset questions, too.

 Self-expression is an important part of learning to process stress.
 Provide your child nonjudgmental language to talk about feelings so that they can get to the root of what’s going on.
 Kids will sometimes mask more complicated fears behind statements like, “I’m bored.”
 So get them talking about what they mean specifically, and let them know it’s okay to be mad, sad, scared, jealous or disappointed – the goal is to experience and process those emotions, without taking our feelings out on others.
+Review the developmental stages in our emotional intelligence guide for support.

 To ground and de-stress, consider introducing them to a mindfulness practice, like deep breathing (even a minute can help!), martial arts, yoga or guided meditation.
 (Lots of versions are designed specifically for kids.)
 Your child may benefit from low-stakes activities that engage the senses like coloring while listening to music - try it with them, and you might see benefits yourself.